 What Happened?
-On the morning of August 27, 2020, certain CCSD systems became infected with a virus that prohibited access to certain files.
-Upon discovery, CCSD immediately notified law enforcement and began an investigation, which included working with third-party forensic investigators, to determine the full nature and scope of the incident and to secure the CCSD network.
-While the investigation into the full scope of this incident is ongoing, the investigation determined that CCSD was the victim of a criminal ransomware attack.
-CCSD's investigation further determined CCSD systems were subject to unauthorized access on or about August 25, 2020.
-As a result, certain current and former employee information may have been accessed or acquired by the unauthorized actor.
+On September 13, 2020, certain HSPRD systems became infected with a virus that prohibited access to certain files and systems.
+Upon discovery, HSPRD immediately commenced an investigation, which included working with third-party IT and forensic investigators, to determine the full nature and scope of the incident and to secure our network.
+Through this investigation, we determined that an unauthorized actor had placed malware within our environment that disrupted the operation of certain HSPRD systems.
+On or about September 28, 2020, HSPRD's investigation further determined that the unauthorized actor had gained access to certain HSPRD systems between August 28, 2020 and September 14, 2020.
+As a result, the unauthorized actor may have had access to certain files within these systems.